 Any other activities will be considered on a case-by-case basis.

-Please refer to the Guidelines for the complete information on eligible/ineligible expenditure.
+Please refer to the Guidelines for the complete list of eligible/ineligible expenditure.

 The main assessment criteria include: